 Types of financial aid

-It is commonly granted in the form of work-study, grants, and loans.
+- Need-based financial aid, as the name suggests, is based on your particular financial need and is commonly granted in the form of work-study, grants, and loans.

 Types of student loans

 Before applying for financial aid, it’s important to know where your loans are coming from.
 Student loans are granted either by the federal government or from private entities, such as financial institutions or banks.

 These loan types can differ widely in terms of benefits, interest rates, and repayment plans, so it’s important for you to review all of the details carefully.
 Be sure to keep copies of all of your loan documents—especially your Master Promissory Note (MPN), which is the legal document you must sign in order to receive a federal student loan.
 By signing the MPN, you are agreeing to repay the loan according to the terms and conditions, whether you complete your graduate program or not.

 Your “level of need” for need-based financial aid is determined by the Expected Family Contribution (EFC) from your Free Application for Federal Student Aid (FAFSA).
 The higher your EFC (how much you or your family are expected to contribute toward the cost of education), the less your calculated “need” will be, and vice versa.

 The FAFSA calculates your EFC based on a combination of questions regarding your earnings for the previous year, and what you own.
 This can include real estate (including and in addition to the home you live in), trust funds, how many people live in your household, and number of dependents.

 While the FAFSA takes many factors into consideration in order to determine your EFC, the relationship between all the questions can be generalized in the following way:

 - Lower income = lower EFC = higher need